awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

    1. To filter when an event is not triggered, under **Don't start a build under these conditions**, add one or more optional filters\.

    1. Choose **Add filter group** to add another filter group, if needed\.

+   For more information about GitHub webhook event types and filters, see [GitHub webhook events](github-webhook.md)\.

 1. In **Environment**:
 **Environment image**